 The International School Eindhoven

 The International School Eindhoven is part of the Stichting Internationaal en Lokaal Funderend Onderwijs (SILFO), an educational foundation with seven sites.
 Three of the sites are Dutch national secondary schools and three of the sites are Dutch primary schools serving the needs of the local community Stedelijk College Eindhoven, the Strabrecht College, De Regenboog, Beneden Beekloop and De Ganzebloem in Geldrop.
-The International School Eindhoven is on the Oirschotsedijk and consists of the Primary Department and the Secondary Department with a total of 1490 students.
+The International School Eindhoven is on the Oirschotsedijk and consists of the Primary Department and the Secondary Department.
+As of August 2024 the following number of students are attending our school:

 Our Guiding Statements :